BjarniHaukur/kth-inference/README.md

 ## Features

 - Beautiful command-line interface using the Rich library
-- Colorful output for better readability
+- Elegant status bar showing real-time token generation speed
-- Real-time token generation speed display
+- Distraction-free chat experience with clean UI
 - Streaming responses for a more interactive experience
 - Conversation history maintained during the session
 - Automatic detection of available models